Rik324/pinvegan-oldversion/README.md

 - **Detailed Product Information**: View fruit details including origin, seasonality, and descriptions
 - **Quote Request System**: Add fruits to a quote request and specify quantities
 - **Contact Form**: Easily get in touch with the business
+- **Multilingual Support**: Full translation support in English, Thai, and Chinese

 ### Admin Features